 In February 2002, he presented his revised version of Madame Butterfly; poignant and dramatic, it was a triumph in London and on its UK tour.
 Then, in May 2002, Nixon gave the dancers the opportunity to ‘let loose’ in the UK première of his tribute to the music of George and Ira Gershwin, I Got Rhythm – the genius of Gershwin in song and dance.
 Another audience hit, the production had the added excitement of guest singers and the Company’s orchestra appearing big-band style on stage.

 Nixon's first complete new work for the Company, Wuthering Heights, was a glorious collaboration with composer Claude-Michel Schönberg.
-The production premiered at the Alhambra Theatre Bradford on 21 Sept 2002, close to Top Withins, the dramatic moors that inspired Emily Brontë's masterpiece.
+The production premiered at the Alhambra Theatre Bradford on 21 Sept 2002, close to Top Withens and the dramatic moors that inspired Emily Brontë's masterpiece.

 Nixon has created over ten new full-length ballets for the Company and recreated many others new to the Company.
 In 2011, during his tenth season as Artistic Director, Nixon premièred his tenth new work for the Company, Cleopatra.
 This is a major new production created in collaboration with Claude-Michel Schönberg who wrote a new score for the ballet.
-Since then he has created Beauty & the Beast, a ballet version of the American classic The Great Gatsby to music from Sir Richard Rodney Bennett, in December 2013 the Company premièred a new version of Cinderella choreographed by David and in 2017 he choreographed The Little Mermaid.
+Following that, he created Beauty & the Beast, and a ballet version of the American classic The Great Gatsby, to music from Sir Richard Rodney Bennett.
+In December 2013, the Company premièred a new version of Cinderella choreographed by David, and in 2017 he choreographed The Little Mermaid .

 New name, new home, new direction

 Under Nixon’s directorship, the Company moved to new purpose-built facilities and changed its name to Northern Ballet, reflecting its 21st century vision to become a powerhouse of inventive dance.